-Comparing CV year over year measures the short term growth of our business.
-More importantly, CV is also an appropriate measure of long - term performance due to the nature of our Research subscription business.
-Our Research business is our largest business segment (73% of 2015 gross revenues) with our highest margins (69% for 2015).
-Our Research enterprise client retention (84% in 2015) and retained contract value (105% enterprise wallet retention in 2015) are consistently very high.
-The combination of annual contracts and high renewal rates are predictive of revenue highly likely to recur over a 3-5 year period.
+Comparing CV year over year measures the short-term growth of our business.
+More importantly, CV is also an appropriate measure of long-term performance due to the nature of our Research subscription business.
+Our Research business is our largest business segment (75% of 2017 gross revenues) with our highest contribution margins (67% for 2017).
+Our Research enterprise client retention and retained contract value (or wallet retention) are consistently very high.
+The combination of annual contracts and high renewal rates are predictive of revenue highly likely to recur over a 3 - 5 year period.